nmshd/documentation/_docs_integrate/data-model-overview.md

 ### PeerIdentityAttribute

-The Identity receives an IdentityAttribute from another Identity (e.g. receives it via a [Request]({% link _docs_integrate/data-model-overview.md %}#request)).
-In that case, a new LocalAttribute is created which is a **PeerIdentityAttribute**.
+If an Identity shares an [OwnIdentityAttribute](#ownidentityattribute) with a peer, a PeerIdentityAttribute is created for the peer.
-An IdentityAttribute received from another Identity cannot be shared further.
+An [IdentityAttribute](#identityattribute) received from another Identity cannot be shared further.

 | Name            | Type                                                                             | Description                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                        |
 | --------------- | -------------------------------------------------------------------------------- | -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |